algotrade-course/Lets-Go-Gambling/README.md

 - For the **in-sample data**, the strategy produced a **positive PnL**.
 - However, for the **out-of-sample data**, the strategy still result in a **negative PnL**.
+- The current parameters still cannot handle a rising or falling market well

 ## Related Work (or Background)
 - Prerequisite reading if the audience needs knowledge before exploring the project.